Gabriella439/dhall-manual/manuscript/01-YamlToDhall.md

 * "squash merge" pull requests with a `merge me` label and at least one approval
 * delete all merged branches
-* backport pull requests to release branches if they have a `backport-*` label
+* backport pull requests to release branches if they have the correct `backport-*` label

-The last five rules are nearly identical because we need to copy, paste, and modify the backporting logic every time we create a new release branch.
+The last six backport-related rules are nearly identical because we need to copy, paste, and modify the backporting logic every time we create a new release branch.

 We can reduce that repetition, but first we need to translate the configuration file as literally as possible to Dhall.
 After that we can use Dhall's programming language features to factor out repetitive rules.

-We'll use the `yaml-to-dhall` command-line tool to translate our YAML configuration file to a Dhall configuration file rather than translating the file by hand (which is error-prone).
+We'll use the `yaml-to-dhall` command-line tool to translate our YAML configuration file into a Dhall configuration file rather than translating the file by hand (which is error-prone).
 However, we need to provide `yaml-to-dhall` with an expected Dhall type in order to perform the translation.
 Picking the right Dhall type is not as difficult as translating the entire file, but it's also not trivial, so we'll step through the process of selecting an appropriate type.

 ## Arbitrary YAML

-First, you can always opt to decode an arbitrary YAML configuration into a Dhall expression of the following type:
+First, you can always decode an arbitrary YAML configuration into a Dhall expression of the following type:

 ```haskell
 https://prelude.dhall-lang.org/JSON/Type